firschau/blockchain-hackathon/README.md

 - Balance / Metering / Physical Asset Authority:
 Login with an Account of your choice, create an identity contract, and then head over to the market authority (accounts[9]) and add the respective claim to the address of the identity contract

+- If you used the mnemonic from above to create your chain you can use this command to setup all three authorities for the accounts[6] - accounts[8]:

+    truffle exec ./truffleScripts/setupAuthorities.js